-While a tail may be used for communication, it’s primarily used to help cats maintain their balance.
-If it has to shift its weight to one side, you will notice its tail flicking to the other side.
+While a tail may be a communication tool, it’s largely used for maintaining a cat’s balance.
+If a cat has to shift its weight to one side, you will notice its tail flicking to the other side.
 Likewise, if a cat falls, it will use this technique to help land on its feet.
-By whipping its tail, it can throw its weight until it’s re-centered.
-With its feet facing down, it can properly land.
+By whipping its tail, it can shift its weight until it’s re-centered.
+With its feet facing down, it can land correctly.

 Why Do Cats Have Long Tails?

-If your cat has a longer tail, you may assume it’s a more capable animal.
-However, while there are advantages to a long tail, they’re not exclusive.
+If your cat has a longer tail, you may assume that it’s a more capable animal.
+While there are advantages to a long tail, this isn’t always the case.
 For example, the Manx breed is known for having stubby tails.
-Despite this, a Manx is still as well-balanced as its long-tailed counterparts.
+Despite this, a Manx is still as well-balanced as other cats.

 This is because cats don’t always have long tails based on necessity.
 Rather, they develop their tails based on genetics.
 In Mammalian Genome, scientists found a gene responsible for the short tails of Manx cats.
 Similarly, Scientific Reports also found a gene responsible for the short tails of Asian domestic cats.
 So, tail length is due to the cat’s bloodline.

 What Is The Average Cat Tail Length?

-The average tail for a male cat is 11 inches, while the average length of a female cat’s tail is 9.9 inches.
-This length is mostly relative to its body.
+The average tail length of a male cat is 11 inches, while the average length of a female cat’s tail is 9.9 inches.
+Length is relative to its body.

-If you ever bring your pet to a cat show, it will be judged according to its overall proportions.
+If you entered your cat into a competition, it would be assessed on its overall proportions.
 An American curl, for example, needs to have a tail that’s half its body length.
 Of course, not all cats are bred for show.
-In fact, most cats will have a tail that is very close to the full length of their body.
+In fact, most cats have a tail that is as long as their body.

 What Cat Has The Longest Tail Ever?

-According to the Guinness World Records, the longest tail on a domestic cat ever recorded is 17.58 inches, according to the Guinness World Record.
-That’s a length greater than most people’s forearms.
-This record belongs to a silver Maine Coon named Cygnus Regulus Powers.
+According to the Guinness World Records, the longest tail on a domestic cat ever recorded is 17.58 inches.
+This record belongs to a silver Maine Coon called Cygnus Regulus Powers.

 Cat Breeds with Long Tails